pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 Open a terminal on the external drive in the 'hboffline' directory and run the following:

+'''sh
-use ./copycache.sh
+./copycache.sh

 This will copy files from the /Library/Caches/Homebrew on the computer to the external drive of 'hboffline'

 Edit the local.apps and the local.formulas for your required install.

-Then run ./hboffline.sh
+Then run

+'''sh
+./hboffline.sh

 This will allow an offline install of the previously downloaded files.